obligator11/Obligator11/README.md

 - **Solid Gym Management System** — modular PySide6 desktop app with RBAC, financial transaction logging, and Google Sheets–backed state
 - **Triple Eyes Real Estate & Marketing** — React/TypeScript site with Tailwind CSS and Framer Motion for an Islamabad architectural firm

-> 💡 Multi-Agent Digital Ops Team aren't public repos yet
+> 💡 The Multi-Agent Digital Ops Team isn't a public repo yet — once you push it, send me the repo name and I'll add a pin card for it too.

 <br/>